akhepcat/hamnets/README.md

                  );

+# Options

-# Color
+## Color
-  The application can provide the information above in color, to provide better visual information to distinguish between upcoming, in progress, and past Nets for today
+  -c|--color  allows the application to provide the information above in color, providing better visual information to distinguish between upcoming, in progress, and past Nets for today.

-  This is enabled by either passing the '-c' flag to the application, or by creating a symlink to the main application with a trailing 'c', or 'color',  i.e.,  "hamnetsc", "hamnets-c", "hamnets-color", etc.
+  Alternatively, create a symlink to the main application with a trailing 'c', or 'color',  i.e.,  "hamnetsc", "hamnets-c", "hamnets-color", etc.

-# Verbose
+## Verbose
-  Verbose mode ( '-v' ) enables viewing of all configured nets, instead of just those scheduled for today.
+  -v|--verbose enables viewing of all configured nets, instead of just those scheduled for today.

-# List Rigs
+## List Rigs
-  -R  will display the currently configured rigs
+  -l|--list  will display the currently configured rigs

-# Force a rig
+## Force a rig
   -r|--rig  [rigname]   will allow you to temporarily force a different rig for the specified 'Net.
 It's useful if you have two different rigs with similar band capabilities, and you want to use the alternate rig for monitoring.
   * This may generate errors or warnings, so YMMV.  hamlib/rigctl is usually forgiving though.

-# Force a device
+## Force a device
   -d|--dev  [device path]  will allow you to temporarily force a different device in case your system renumbers things on you and you can't be arsed to edit your config file.

+## UTC mode
+  -u|--utc  (WORK IN PROGRESS) forces the application to treat all times as being in UTC.
+Nothing is currently converted into localtime, which may be confusing.

+## RIGs config file
+  -R|--rigcfg [path to config file]

+  defaults to  ${HOME}/.config/hamnets/rigs.cfg

+## NETs config file
+  -N|--netcfg [path to config file]

+  defaults to  ${HOME}/.config/hamnets/nets.cfg